 The goal of this course is to invite participants/students to dialogue in which spiritual leaders, social activists, and scientists from psychology, sociology, communication study, business study, and philosophy talk about the essence and application of GSW in their working/research fields.
 One aim of organizing dialogues is to position GSW as a tool for awareness-based systems change in education, politics, economy, and society.

 If you want to get 3 credit points for a Master’s degree, you should complete all reflection tasks and a final course assignment that requires both an intellectual written component showing mastery of the content of the instructional material and an artistic expressive component through any media of the student’s choosing.
-Officially this trimester macro course will be open to the public on the Ubiquity Platform from May 2021.

 By the end of this course you should be able to: